berkeley-scf/tutorial-parallelization/parallel-R.md

 wit backends such as `doParallel`, `doSNOW`, `doMPI`.
 So my recommendation is just to use the future package.
 But here is some syntax for the older approaches.

+As with calculations using the future package, all of the functionality discussed here applies *only* if the iterations/loops of your calculations can be done completely separately and do not depend on one another.
+This scenario is called an *embarrassingly parallel* computation.
+So coding up the evolution of a time series or a Markov chain is not possible using these tools.
+However, bootstrapping, random forests, simulation studies, cross-validation and many other statistical methods can be handled in this way.

 ## 4.1 Parallel lapply